 This rings especially true during cold nights or during the winter.
 When the temperature drops, heating becomes critically necessary, often working non-stop.
-There are many ways to cut back on energy consumption, but one of the simplest ways is to reduce the need for heating, much of which could be cut back with simple heat retention methods and avoiding unnecessary losses to the environment.
+There are many ways to cut back on energy consumption.
+But one of the simplest approaches is to reduce the need for heating in the first place.
+Growers can cut back on much their heating needs with simple heat retention methods and avoiding unnecessary losses to the environment.

 Understanding Greenhouse Heat Loss

-Greenhouse Heat loss is extremely grave during cold nights, or during swift temperatures changes during dusk and dawn.
+Greenhouse heat loss is most prevalent on cold nights or swift temperature changes during dusk and dawn.

 Conductive Greenhouse Heat Loss

-In a greenhouse setting, heat loss is driven primarily by conduction.
-The air inside indirectly interacts with the air outdoors, through the greenhouse cover.
+In a greenhouse setting, conduction is the primary driver for heat loss.
+This is when air inside indirectly interacts with the air outdoors, through the greenhouse cover.
 Any difference in temperature between the two will cause them to try and balance out.
-The warm air will lose heat, through the cover, to the colder air outside.
+Subsequently, the warm air will lose heat, through the cover, to the colder air outside.
 The temperature difference determines the rate of heat transfer, with larger differences causing greater losses.

 There are 2 main parameters affecting the rate of this type of heat transfer.
 First, is the greenhouse cover material.
 Certain materials retain heat better than others, these have a lower “heat transfer coefficient”.

 The second factor which determines the rate of conductive heat loss, is the surface area.
-The larger the surface, the greater the heat loss, as more air comes into contact with the greenhouse cover, causing more heat to be transferred.
+The larger the surface, the greater the heat loss.
+As more air comes into contact with the greenhouse cover, it loses more of its heat.

 Air Exchange in Greenhouses and Controlled Growing Environments